t18d/HuangSupplement/README.md

       </li>
       <li><strong>Solidus</strong>
         <ul>
-          <li>This Supplement is designed to be consulted alongside 近現代漢語辭源.
-A <strong>solidus</strong> ('/') in a cell indicates that the infomation is the same as in 近現代漢語辭源 or the previous entry.</li>
+          <li>This Supplement is designed to be consulted alongside Huang.
+A <strong>solidus</strong> ('/') in a cell indicates that the infomation is the same as in Huang or the previous entry.</li>
         </ul>
       </li>
       <li><strong>Lemma</strong>